Blue Moon (2025 film): Release

-Blue Moon premiered at the Berlin International Film Festival on February 18, 2025.
-The film was released in a limited theatrical release on October 17, 2025, before a wide release on October 24.
+Blue Moon premiered at the 75th Berlin International Film Festival on February 18, 2025.
+The film had a limited theatrical release on October 17 and a wide release on October 24.

-It will be screened in the Icon section of the 2025 Stockholm International Film Festival on 9 November 2025.
+Blue Moon screened in the Icon section of the 2025 Stockholm International Film Festival on November 9.
+As part of a first window deal with Netflix, the movie was made available for an 18-month period beginning on February 14, 2026.

+Reception

 Box office

-The film made $554,321 in its first widespread release weekend at the domestic United States and Canada box office.
+The film made $554,321 on its first wide release weekend at the United States and Canada box office.